-PWB analysis concluded with the following: “A CNFA, conditioned on continued groundwater quality monitoring in Zone A of the TSA, would be appropriate for the EMC Site because it would mitigate the uncertainty of about whether RAOs will continue to be met in Zone A of the TSA in the future.
+The PWB analysis concluded with the following: “A CNFA, conditioned on continued groundwater quality monitoring in Zone A of the TSA, would be appropriate for the EMC Site because it would mitigate the uncertainty of about whether RAOs will continue to be met in Zone A of the TSA in the future.
 We further point out that, based on our application of the EPA (2014) guidance for evaluating whether restoration goals have been met, additional monitoring is recommended.”

-On August 20, 2020, DEQ provided comments via email to Boeing and Cascade on a number of documents related to the NFA request for Zone A of the TSA and the SGA, including peer review comments from the PWB.
+On August 20, 2020, DEQ provided comments via email to Boeing and Cascade on a number of documents related to the CNFA request for Zone A of the TSA and NFA for the SGA, including the peer review comments from the PWB.

-On behalf of Boeing and Cascade, a memorandum responding to DEQ and PWB comments was submitted to DEQ on February 16, 2021 (Response to DEQ and PWB Comments received on 08.20.20 on EMC TSA Remedy Documents; Geosyntec and Landau Associates).
+On behalf of Boeing and Cascade, a memorandum responding to DEQ and PWB comments was submitted to DEQ on February 16, 2021 entitled Response to DEQ and PWB Comments received on 08.20.20 on EMC TSA Remedy Documents; Geosyntec and Landau Associates.
 Their response included the following:

 “While some increasing concentrations at PWB-1(lts) have been detected, they are anomalous, as no other wells, including those closer to the remaining EMC TCE plume, show TCE increases.
 TCE was not detected in the remaining three TSA wells in Zone A over the last decade (see Figures C-1 and C-2 of this Partial NFA request; provided in this memo as attachments).
 It is important to note that one well should not be used to evaluate trends for the entire aquifer zone where many wells are present and TCE is not detected.”

 DEQ Analysis.
-The Portland Water Bureau has expressed comfort with the Boeing/Cascade request for a NFA determination for the SGA but continues to have concerns about DEQ issuance of an unconditional NFA for Zone A of the TSA, based on ongoing detections of TCE in nested monitoring wells PWB-1(uts) and PWB-1(lts).
-There is disagreement between Boeing/Cascade and the PWB as to whether recent changes in TCE concentrations in the well are “statistically significant” using the Mann-Kendall (M-K) statistical test.
-[The M-K test is a tool commonly used to analyze data collected over time to consistently identify increasing or decreasing trends.]
+The Portland Water Bureau has expressed comfort with the Boeing/Cascade request for a NFA determination for the SGA but continues to have concerns about DEQ’s issuance of an Conditional NFA for Zone A of the TSA, based on ongoing detections of TCE in nested monitoring wells PWB-1(uts) and PWB-1(lts) (see data Table 4 of this Memo).
+There is disagreement between Boeing/Cascade and the PWB as to whether changes in TCE concentrations in the well are statistically significant using the Mann-Kendall (M-K) statistical test and predict a future exceedance of the TCE MCL at the PWB-1 well set.
+[The M-K test is a tool commonly used to analyze data collected over time to identify increasing or decreasing trends.]

-Each of the documents outlined above were reviewed by DEQ and considered in preparation of this CNFA Memorandum.
-As discussed in the following section, DEQ has determined that there is an adequate technical basis for proceeding with a NFA determination for Zone A of the TSA and the full SGA at the EMC Site, but that monitoring of the PWB-1 well cluster should continue, for a limited duration, to confirm that TCE concentrations do not approach or exceed MCLs within the TSA.
+Each of the documents outlined above were reviewed by DEQ and considered in preparation of this revised CNFA Staff Memorandum.
+As discussed in the following section, DEQ has determined that there is an adequate technical basis for proceeding with a CNFA determination for Zone A of the TSA and a NFA for the full SGA at the EMC Site, but that monitoring of the PWB-1 well cluster should continue, for a minimum of an annual sampling frequency for five additional years, to confirm that TCE concentrations do not exceed MCLs within the TSA.
+DEQ will consider an increase in TCE concentrations at the PWB-1 TSA wells to or exceeding 5 µg/L to be a change in site conditions, requiring a reevaluation of the CNFA determination.

 CONCLUSIONS AND RECOMMENDATIONS

-DEQ has determined that remedial action objectives specified in the 1996 ROD for the EMC project have been met, with groundwater contaminant concentrations within Zone A of the TSA and the entirety of the SGA having achieved protective standards.
+DEQ has determined that remedial action objectives specified in the 1996 ROD for the EMC project have been met, with groundwater contaminant concentrations within Zone A of the TSA and the entirety of the project-areaSGA having achieved protective standards.
 Specifically, contaminant concentrations in groundwater as sampled via project monitoring wells within the subject area are either not detectable or are below EPA drinking water standards (MCLs), which are also the 1996 ROD Cleanup Goals.